DayTimeChunks/google-scholarship/README.md

 ## 07-jasmine-test-suite

 **Wrting Test Suites with JavaScript.** *Task:* Given a web-based application that reads RSS feed, develop a Test Suite using [Jasmine](https://jasmine.github.io/), a "behaviour-driven development framework for testing JavaScript code."

+## 08-restaurant-app-v1

+**Responsiveness, Accessibility and Offline-first** Task: Convert a non-functional static web page into a mobile friendly responsive website, with accessibility in mind and employing a *Service Worker* to make it available offline.